The symptoms are common. Snoring. Daytime sleepiness. Repeated awakening during the night. Weight gain. The feeling of gasping and choking.

 When breathing is obstructed, the muscles of the diaphragm and chest increase their effort to inhale.
 This can cause gasping and choking, and for the apnea sufferer awakened from sleep, a feeling of suffocating.
 In an effort to receive sufficient oxygen, the brain causes a full or partial awakening.
 If sleep apnea is severe, this may happen dozens of time each night.

 REM sleepThe stage of sleep when brain activity is most similar to being awake.
-Dreams are most vivid during REM sleep, and muscle are paralyzed to prevent the acting out of dreams.
+Dreams are most vivid during REM sleep, and muscles are paralyzed to prevent the acting out of dreams.

 The Physical and Cognitive Effects of Sleep Apnea